title: Readme1 date: 2025-11-22 author: saylesss88 description: README

 NOTE: There is mention of making userborn the default for NixOS in the future.
 It can be more secure by prohibiting UID/GID re-use and giving warnings about insecure password hashing schemes.

-, just add the following to your configuration.nix
+To enable userborn, just add the following to your configuration.nix or

 equivalent: